ChristophSchranz/Tweaker-3/README.md

 `python Tweaker.py -i demo_object.stl -x -p`

-### Designer Mode:
+### Favour Side:

-In some cases the smoothness of one side's surface may be more important.
-Therefore, orientations closer than 45 degrees to a vector can be weighted.
-The use of the extended mode -x is also recommended.
-Here is an example of how to favour the side x,y,z=0,-1,2.5 with a weighting factor of 3:
+In some cases the surface of one side of an object
+may be more important than those of the others.
+Therefore, a selected orientation (and all close ones in terms of a small scalar product) can be weighted by using the flag `--favside (fs)` Here is an example of how to favour facets in the direction `x=1, y=-1.0, z=2.5` with a weighting factor of `3.0`:

-`python Tweaker.py -i demo_object.stl -vb -x -fs "[[0,-1,2.5],3]"`
+`python Tweaker.py -i demo_object.stl -vb -x -fs "[[0,-1,2.5],3.0]"`

 ### Find Help: